IBM/ibm-cloud-sdk-common/CONTRIBUTING_java.md

 You will have one module directory underneath `./modules` for each service contained in your project (plus the `common` and `coverage-reports` modules).

+Hint: you can generate an initial integration test for your service by including the `--genITs` option when running the SDK generator.
+This will generate an integration test along with the service and unit test code within the module directory for the service.
+It is expected that the generated integration test is a starting point which will need manual editting to form an effective integration test for the service.

 4. Copy the `service-pom.xml` file to `modules/<module-name>/pom.xml`, where `<module-name>` is the name of the new module directory.
 Edit this file and make these changes: